marcos-theanalyst/LA-Crime-Analysis/README.md

 Crime in LA is widespread, with assaults and theft-related crimes being predominant.
 Certain areas experience higher crime rates, indicating potential hotspots for law enforcement focus.
 The high number of unresolved cases suggests a need for improved investigative measures.
 Demographic data shows that crime affects individuals of various ages and ethnic backgrounds, emphasizing the importance of targeted prevention strategies.

-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+If you have any questions or feedback, feel free to get in touch!